Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

-For gesture generation, RNN-based frameworks such as hierarchical audio-to-gesture (HA2G) \cite{Liu-NeurIPS-2022} introduce ways to generate co-speech gestures.
+For gesture generation, RNN-based frameworks, such as hierarchical audio-to-gesture (HA2G) \cite{Liu-NeurIPS-2022}, introduce ways to generate co-speech gestures.
 HA2G extracts multi-level audio features using a hierarchical audio learner.
 Another RNN-based model \cite{Lu-TOG-2021} offers a real-time pipeline to generate personalized photorealistic talking-head animations.
 This model operates at over 30 FPS and follows a three-stage process: extracting deep audio features, predicting facial dynamics and head motions with an auto-regressive model, and rendering high-fidelity faces through image-to-image translation.
 Some RNN-based methods \cite{Peng-ICCV-2023, Zhong-CVPR-2023} rely on audio-visual cues for realistic face synthesis.
-Peng \etal \cite{Peng-ICCV-2023} present a speech-driven 3D face animation model that separates speech content and emotion using an Emotion Disentangling Encoder, while Zhong \etal \cite{Zhong-CVPR-2023} introduce a two-stage framework for audio-driven person-generic talking face video generation.
+Peng \etal~\cite{Peng-ICCV-2023} present a speech-driven 3D face animation model that separates speech content and emotion using an Emotion Disentangling Encoder, while Zhong \etal~\cite{Zhong-CVPR-2023} introduce a two-stage framework for audio-driven person-generic talking face video generation.
 Both approaches apply RNNs on top of CNN features.
-The CNN-based DisCoHead \cite{Hwang-ICASSP-2023} offers an unsupervised approach to disentangling head motion from facial expressions.
-By applying geometric transformations to isolate head motion and using speech audio for facial expressions, DisCoHead efficiently generates realistic talking heads.